blundbye/Getting_And_Cleaning_Data/README.md

 4. Merges training and test datasets
 5. Loads activity and feature info
 6. Converts all relevant features into factor columns
-7. Creates a tidy dataset, `Tidy.Data.txt` that consists of the average (mean) value of each variable for each subject, activity and type of feature
+7. Creates a tidy dataset, `TidyData.txt` that consists of the average (mean) value of each variable for each subject, activity and type of feature